Mergers all the way down: stellar collisions and kinematics of a dense hierarchically forming massive star cluster in a dwarf starburst: Simulations

 $c_\mathrm{s}$ being the sound speed, $\rho$ the gas density and $G$ is the gravitational constant.
 Any particle exceeding the threshold is instantaneously turned into a star particle with a mass and metallicity of the gas particle.
 The new star particles then wait for the local dynamical time scale $t_\mathrm{dyn}=(4\pi G \rho)^{-1/2}$ after which they are sampled into individual stars along the \citet{2001MNRAS.322..231K} IMF between \mbox{0.08 \mdot{}} and \mbox{500 \mdot}.

 Conservation of mass is enforced in the sampling process within the Jeans length

 measured when the particle was turned into a star particle.
 The mass of the star particle (fiducial gas mass resolution \mbox{$\sim 4$ \mdot{}}) is sampled into several stars and the last sampled star exceeding the particle mass is taken from other such particles waiting to be sampled within $R_\mathrm{J}$.
 This ensures that very massive stars (VMSs; $\gtrsim100$ \mdot) can only form in relatively dense star-forming regions as demonstrated in \citealt{2023MNRAS.522.3092L} and \citet{2024MNRAS.530..645L}.
 The most massive star formed this way reaches \mbox{$\sim330$ \mdot}, and more massive stars therefore form only through stellar collisions (Section \ref{section:collisions}).
 New stars are placed around the parent particle in a Gaussian position and velocity distribution with standard deviation equal to \mbox{0.1 pc} and \mbox{0.1 km s$^{-1}$} respectively in each cartesian direction.
-To prevent the creation of tightly bound binaries, we resample positions and velocities of stars that are bound to another new star within a semimajor axis of less than $5\times 10^{-3}$ pc.
+Each star is initialised as a single star, and we do not consider primordial binaries in this study.
+To prevent the creation of tightly bound initial binaries, we resample positions and velocities of stars that are bound to another new star within a semimajor axis of less than \mbox{$5\times 10^{-3}$ pc}.
 We also check at the end of the routine that no star is placed closer than \mbox{$10^{-3}$ pc} to another new star, and shift the positions of such stars by an additional Gaussian \mbox{0.01 pc}.
 Random initialisation of such binaries is however negligibly rare.